appwrite/appwrite/docs/references/teams/delete-team.md

-Use this endpoint to delete a team using its unique ID.
+Delete a team using its unique ID.
 Only team members with the owner role can delete the team.